Explore Promptwatch, track 10 prompts for free

 Claude

-Anthropic's AI assistant featuring Claude Sonnet 4.6 and Opus 4.6 with 1M token context, leading coding capabilities, MCP protocol, and constitutional AI safety.
+Anthropic's AI assistant featuring current Claude Sonnet models and Claude Opus models with long-context capability, leading coding capabilities, MCP protocol, and constitutional AI safety.

 AI